onedata/onedata/README.md

 ## Support

+Please use GitHub issues mechanism as the main channel for reporting bugs and requesting support or new features.

-For support and discussion please contact as at our public [HipChat channel](https://www.hipchat.com/g3ST0Aaci), or for specific bug reports or feature requests post GitHub issues.
+For more detailed support and discussions online please contact as at our public [HipChat channel](https://www.hipchat.com/g3ST0Aaci), however our availability at this channel is a on *best effort* basis.

 More information about support can be found [here](https://onedata.org/support).